BA in Asian Studies & Minor in Asian Studies and in East Asian Studies

-The Asian Studies major focuses on East Asia and South Asia, with attention to Central Asia, Southeast Asia, and the Pacific Rim.
+The BA in Asian Studies focuses on East Asia and South Asia, with attention to Central Asia, Southeast Asia, and the Pacific Rim.
 It provides a broad interdisciplinary and comparative perspective, to deepen understanding of how Asian people, nations, states, regions, and diasporas have developed, functioned, and interacted, and how they view the world and themselves.
 The major is designed to be flexible, easily tailored to each student’s interests and learning goals, whether those focus on a certain country in the region or on particular transnational issues such as cultural flows, security, or economic development.
 Asian Studies majors are well prepared for graduate study and for careers in government, local and international non-governmental organizations, and the private sector.

 Language & Literature Studies

 - Minor in Japanese Language & Literature